hyuntaekim1738/WebJournal/README.md

 - Reviewing past entries.
 - Allowing Photo Uploads.
 - Having Spotify songs linked to your entries that describe your day.
+Details of app setup are located in the README of the web-journal directory.
 ---

 ## **Tech Stack**